KoYejune0302/CS453_Project/README.md

 ## About this project

 This project aim to check the validity of the testcode.
-It checks the component & evenet listener coverage of the testcode.
+It checks the component & evenet listener coverage of the testcode.\
+The purpose of this research is to verify the validity of the test code itself and provide meaningful information for web development through static analysis.

 ## Available Scripts